Locally mediated entanglement in linearised quantum gravity: Detailed derivation of equation (8)

 \subsubsection{The field of $N$ point masses}

 Let us now consider the gravitational interaction of $N$ point particles of masses $m_a$.
 The use of point particles is an approximation that allows to use an explicit solution of the field equations.
 So long as the size of the two matter distributions is much smaller than their separation, so that finite size effects can be neglected, the use of point charges will be a good approximation.
-The field solution we derive will be a valid approximation for the spacetime region outside any realistic body of mass $m_a$.

 The solution obtained here is the gravitational analogue of the well--known Li\'{e}nard–Wiechert potential of electromagnetism \cite{jackson1999classical}.
 These solutions are already known, see for example \cite{kopeikin1999lorentz}.
 We include a full derivation here for completeness, as we are not aware of a published solution of the gravitational case.